 And if you already own goats, this is an easy way to get an estimate of how much hay you will need each year.

 But what else can you expect to feed your goats?
 Read more about what you need to feed your goats here: What Do Goats Eat?
-It will include all of the really important foods and nutrition that they need regularly and all the treats you can give them too!
+It will include all of the really important foods and nutrition that they need on a regular basis and all the treats you can give them too!

 Milking goats will require a bit more care and attention and again, it will be important to really watch the health of your goats.
 They always need minerals out and during pregnancy, they need more hay and higher quality hay provided for them.
 This goat gestation calculator will help you know when your goats will kid.

-So now you are set.
+So now you’re set.
 Set to be prepared to have a whole year of hay stocked up for your lovely goats.

 Enjoy those goats!